Writing for the web course – customised staff training

 What makes this writing for the web course so special?

-Although all writing for the web courses show how to write and format web content, I go further by also teaching the key skills and techniques that make writing engaging and easy to read – and as a former Sydney Morning Herald editor, this is an area I specialise in.
+Although all writing for the web courses show how to write and format web content, I go further by also teaching the key skills and techniques that make writing engaging and easy to read – and as a former SMH editor, this is an area I specialise in.

-I also bring real world experience with me, having helped a wide range of organisations over the past 15 years to improve their website pages, newsletters, email marketing and social media content.
-I’ve studied usability and accessibility issues, built countless websites and understand all the different factors that can make or break your online content.
+Finally, I bring real world experience with me, having helped a wide range of organisations over the past 15 years to improve their websites, newsletters, email marketing and social media content.

 If you want to know whether this writing for the web course will work for you, contact me now.